clydemichelle/Smartphone-Inspector-Tool/README.md

-# Smartphone-Inspector-Tool
+# SmartPick Insight Tool

-Smart Tool for e-commerce buyers.
+Smart tool for e-commerce buyers where you get to know the features of a smartphone before buying it, to make informed decisions and better financial decision.